ndmCH/status_ndmts/README.md

 - Added JS-function to execute PHP-function and change content of HTML-Table to accurately represent status of services
 - Added JS-function to improve accessibility of navbar
 - Added and improved some CSS

-Version 1.1
-- Changed Footer
-- Added Incident reporting form
-- Added Link to To report an incident in navbar and footer

-Version 1.2
-- index.php unchanged
-- Added Navbar to contact.php
-- Added CSS and HTML to make the form fill the page more and modernize it
-- Cleaned up the Form so it looks decent (but im still not satisfied with how it looks)

 # To-Do
 - Add List of Admins